 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Monteleone, Brian D., "Timing and conditions of formation of the D'Entrecasteaux Islands, southeastern Papua New Guinea" (2007).
-Earth Sciences - Dissertations.
+Earth & Environmental Sciences - Dissertations.
 3.